lauridswegner/LCGPasswords/README.md

 ### to do's

-- [ ] find a proper implementation for the seed initialization
+- [x] find a proper implementation for the seed initialization
+- [ ] implementation of password-generation using characters, numbers and special characters
 - [ ] build gui in tkinter
 	- [ ] determine further approach for gui